JoseMMorales/Happiness-App-Standalone/README.md

   ## **Angular Happiness - Standalone Components**
 </div>

 Happiness App is a Standalone Component based structure which will be able to show how to simplify the way of building Angular Apps.
 As these brand-new components are not part of any ng-module, all dependencies should be injected based on components' requirements directly onto them.
-Besides, we will be skyping any shared module in order to re-use our components, being barrels the strategy present when selecting a component and centralizing exports if at any point several modules come up.
+Besides, we will be skyping any shared module in order to re-use our components, using barrels as a strategy when selecting a component and centralizing exports if at any point several modules come up.

-For giving high standard on designs, we've opted by choosing [Angular Material](https://material.angular.io/) for this project as it is very straight forward to use and consistent when develop any Angular Apps.
+To provide high standard designs, we've opted by choosing [Angular Material](https://material.angular.io/) for this project as it is very straight forward to use and consistent when develop any Angular Apps.

 </br>

 ### **Standalone property and imports...**

-**standalone: true** should be set up in any component to mark it as Standalone, as we mentioned above it will manage their own template dependencies via the import property
+**standalone: true** should be set up in any component to mark it as Standalone, as we mentioned above it will manage their own template dependencies using the import property

 <div align="center">
 <img width="380" alt="import" src="https://user-images.githubusercontent.com/43299285/225334068-f2ca4e05-a02e-4496-8e00-cbcdbcd46a84.PNG">